A college degree is one signal.

 The path usually includes apprenticeship, hands-on training, licensing, field experience, and specialization.

-Plumbing can lead to self-employment, commercial work, service work, or specialized industrial roles.
+Plumbing can lead to self-employment, commercial work, service work, industrial systems, union paths, or specialized repair.

 It is not glamorous.